kkruecke/cplus-documentation/notes/arrays-multi-arrays.rst

 Higher Dimensional Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Two dimensional and higher arrays are still stored, like one dimensional arrays, as one contiguous linear block, with the first row or block of values followed by the next row.
-The code below shows the various types of addresses possible for a
+Two dimensional and higher arrays are still stored like one dimensional arrays, as one contiguous linear block, with the first row or block of values followed by the next row.
+The code below shows the various pointers possible for a
 2-dimensional arrays, and it shows the difference in bytes for each of these different pointer types.
 It further shows the corresponding dereference types (using the GCC extension ``abi::__cxa_demanage()`` from the header <cxxabi.h> to demangle the output of ``typeid()``).